-MK2 Inhibitors, JAK Inhibitors and ITK Inhibitors as Potential Treatments for Immuno-Inflammatory Diseases
+$\,$ MK2 Inhibitors, JAK Inhibitors and ITK Inhibitors as Potential Treatments for Immuno-Inflammatory Diseases

 In 2017, we acquired Confluence Life Sciences, Inc. (now known as Aclaris Life Sciences, Inc.), or Confluence.
-The acquisition of Confluence added small molecule drug discovery and preclinical development capabilities that allowed us to bring early-stage research and development activities in-house that we previously outsourced to third parties.
+The acquisition of Confluence added small molecule drug discovery and preclinical development capabilities, including KINect, a proprietary drug discovery platform.
+This allowed us to bring early-stage research and development activities in-house that we previously outsourced to third parties.
+We intend to leverage these capabilities and KINect to identify potential drug candidates that we may develop independently or in collaboration with third parties.
+As part of the Confluence acquisition we also acquired our investigational drug candidates, ATI-450, an inhibitor of the mitogenactivated protein kinase-activated protein kinase 2, or MK2, signaling pathway, and ATI-1777, a topical "soft" Janus kinase, or JAK, inhibitor, as well as several other preclinical drug candidates including inhibitors of interleukin-2- inducible T cell kinase, or ITK.
 We also earn revenue from Confluence's provision of contract research services to third parties.
-We intend to leverage our proprietary drug discovery platform acquired from Confluence, called KINect, to identify potential drug candidates that we may develop independently or in collaboration with third parties.
-We also acquired several preclinical drug candidates, including inhibitors of the mitogen-activated protein kinase-activated protein kinase 2, or MK2, signaling pathway, topical Janus kinase, or JAK, inhibitors known as soft-JAK inhibitors, and inhibitors of interleukin-2-inducible T cell kinase, or ITK.